Net revenue retention and 3 things every venture capitalist looks for

 NRR helps a SaaS venture understand how its churn rate influences its overall revenue and whether it might be losing low-value or high-value customers.
 Think of NRR as a proxy for customer satisfaction and success.
 It’s a primary consideration for an investor.

 An NRR over 100% indicates a business is retaining existing customers and growing sales quite well.
-Moreover, an NRR at 100% means the business can continue to grow even if it doesn’t gain another customer.
+Moreover, an NRR at 100% means the company can continue to grow even if it doesn’t gain another customer.

 How to calculate NRR